 - The university travel management company is World Travel.
 All airline, train, hotel, and car rentals should be booked through through World Travel.
 The Travel website is located on the myamerican.edu portal.
 Once in the portal:

 - Click Travel and Expenses

 - Click AU Travel Portal

-- If expenses are incurred by the traveler on behalf of persons other that the traveler and reimbursements for such expense are being requested, the names of the other persons and the business purpose of the expenditures must be documented.
+- If expenses are incurred by the traveler on behalf of persons other than themselves and reimbursements for such expense are being requested, the names of the other persons and the business purpose of the expenditures must be documented.